 Showing off a great silhouette in a fabulous outfit is one of the top reasons women want to shed excess tummy fat.

-If you want to try a more natural approach to a flat belly, a healthy diet and plenty of exercises is the most obvious way to go.
+If you want to try a more natural approach to a flat belly (including the reduction of both subcutaneous and visceral fat), a healthy diet and plenty of exercises is the most obvious way to go.

 To help you with the challenges of losing extra inches from your waistline, we’ve got some fantastic advice about the relationship between your breakfast habits and the pursuit of a perfect abdomen.

 There's a strong argument for limiting your carb intake before a workout to burn more belly fat.

 When you start your workout, your body primarily uses carbohydrates for fuel.
 Your body works this way because carbs are far easier to burn than fat.
 However, as you continue to exercise (at a sustained fat-burning heart rate - about 50% to 85% of your maximum heart rate), then your body begins to burn fat.

 Eating a dose of carbs before your workout will have your body burning these first.
 So a 300 calorie carb fuelled breakfast coupled with a 300 calorie workout burn will see your fat levels at a steady state.